Frequently Asked Questions

 You cannot automatically register online for Business School classes as an engineer.
 To register you need to get an override from the professor teaching the class.
 We advise that you contact the professor either beforehand or attend the first class and request an “override” form.
 For the most part, Business School professors are more than happy to sign overrides for Tauber engineering students.

-How are engineers placed on teams?
+How are engineers placed on Tauber Team Projects?

 What types of engineers (disciplines) are suited for the Tauber Institute?